buddhist-uni/buddhist-uni.github.io/_content/reference/citation-helper.md

 base_value: 0.4
 ---

-Simply type in a Pāḷi sutta reference (e.g. "MN 8") and get back links to free, English translations.
+Simply type in a Pāḷi sutta reference (e.g. "MN 8") and receive links to free, English translations.

 Useful for quickly navigating to a sutta given an academic reference.